War of the Satellites: Plot

-Some days after, while chatting with Van Ponder in a lab, David is disconcerted to notice the scientist has identical markings on each arm, which prompts him to investigate Van Ponder's wrecked car.
-Meanwhile, while meeting with astronomical engineer John Campo at the lab, Van Ponder fails to notice that his hand is being burned by a torch.
-While John races for a doctor, Van Ponder heals the wound.
-When John arrives with Dr. Howard Lazar, Van Ponder's hand is intact, and when John insists that Van Ponder was severely injured, Howard suggests he has been working too hard.
+Astronomer David Boyer eventually notices that Van Ponder has identical markings on each arm.
+Later, while meeting with astronomical engineer John Campo at the lab, Van Ponder fails to notice that his hand is being burned by a torch.
+While John races for doctor Howard Lazar, Van Ponder heals the wound.
+When John arrives with Lazar, Van Ponder's hand is intact.

-When David finds Van Ponder's demolished car, he realizes that no one could have survived the accident.
-David then contacts Sybil, only to learn that the Sigma launch has been moved forward and is to occur in a few hours.
-David hurries to the launch site, but realizes that he will be unable to speak with Sybil until after the launch.
-As preparations continue for blast-off, Van Ponder is unsettled to note that John is part of the crew.
-Later, while hurrying to his post, David is shocked to see Van Ponder replicate himself.
+David investigates Van Ponder's demolished car and realizes that no one could have survived the accident.
+David later learns that the Sigma launch has been moved forward and is to occur in some hours.
+Before blast-off, Van Ponder notes that John is part of the crew.
+While hurrying to his post, David sees Van Ponder replicate himself.